AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Orchestration].
 You can also consult the [!DNL Journey Orchestration] [Release Notes](../release-notes/release-notes.md).

+## March 2021 {#march-2021}

+* We have detailed the full procedure to create test profiles in Adobe Experience Platform.
+[Read more](../building-journeys/creating-test-profiles.md).

 ## January 2021 {#january-2021}

 * Added best practices when triggering a journey at the same time as a profile creation.
 [Read more](../about/limitations.md#journeys-limitation-profile-creation).